 Clearing the Slate

-Clearing the slate means that I come to work each day with a discipline of delegating as many items from my to do list to others.
+Clearing the slate means that I come to work each day with the discipline of delegating as many items from my to do list to others.
 I explain ahead of time that I am passionate about what we do and I think about it a lot.
 The thinking generates many action items, that I alone could never accomplish.
-Thus, I hand them off to people who can do a better job of them that me.
+Thus, I need to hand them off to people who can do a better job of them that me.
 I cannot do each of these tasks, but I can follow-up and support each one.
 Each day, my clearing the slate frees me up to ensure the items only leaders can do get done without dropping other important balls.
 Those balls get done better by others, allowing them to invent and giving them a sense of ownership, purpose and reason for coming to work.
 It allows for more ideas to be cultivated and more actions to be piloted, all while ensuring mental durability for years to come.

 Why do leaders have slates to clear?